-- The Campaign Forum will be structured to deliver the best organisation and campaigns in pursuit of the objects above and to secure the best possible representation for Labour in the authority. - The NEC shall provide guidance on model LCF structures.
-The local Party/ies shall determine the structure and membership of the LCF with approval from the appropriate RD(GS) on behalf on the NEC, following the principles laid out in this chapter.
+- 1. The Campaign Forum will be structured to deliver the best organisation and campaigns in pursuit of the objects above and to secure the best possible representation for Labour in the authority. - 2.
+The local Party/ies shall determine the size and structure of the LGC with approval from the appropriate RD(GS), on behalf of the NEC (or on behalf of SEC or WEC) following the principles laid out in this chapter.
 These may include existing structures where these are working effectively to meet the objectives of the NEC.